 - Concise content and documentation

 - Functioning shopping cart, links, and other page elements

 - Secure site and payment process (HTTPS)

 Do you know your destimate?
-What are your losses from just one minute of downtime?
+What are your site losses from just one minute of downtime?
 If you don’t know now, go and find out.
 Now you have a standard measurement to say: is it worth me investing further in monitoring?